 Stamps & Hallmarks

 The first thing you should look for when you found an item you suspect to be real silver, is markings like a stamp or hallmark.
-A silver object that is to be sold commercially is, in most countries, stamped with one or more silver hallmarks indicating the purity of the silver, the mark of the manufacturer or silversmith, and other markings to indicate date of manufacture and additional information about the piece.
+A silver object that is to be sold commercially is, in most countries, stamped with one or more silver hallmarks indicating the purity of the silver, the mark of the manufacturer or silversmith, and other markings to indicate the date of manufacture and additional information about the piece.

 The hallmark for sterling silver varies from nation to nation, often using distinctive historic symbols, although Dutch and UK Assay offices no longer strike their traditional hallmarks exclusively in their own territories and undertake assay in other countries using marks that are the same as those used domestically.
 If you’d like to know more about silver hallmarks, this Online Encyclopedia of Silver Marks, Hallmarks & Makers’ Marks is a real mine of information.

-International sellers of silver will stamp silver as 925, 900 or 800.
+International sellers of silver will stamp silver as 925, 900, or 800.
 These numbers indicate the percentage of fine silver in the piece.
 925 means that the piece is 92.5 percent silver (which is the purity level of “Sterling Silver”).
-If there is no stamp, you should be leery: it may be still be pure silver, but manufactured in a country that doesn’t require stamping.
+If there is no stamp, you should be leery: it may still be pure silver, but manufactured in a country that doesn’t require stamping.

 All genuine sterling silver products that weigh over 7.78 grams will bear a 925 hallmark.
 They can sometimes be hard to find, but will definitely be on there.
 Don’t be embarrassed if you’re in an antique store or flea market and you inspect the item before purchasing it, any reputable merchant will understand that this is important.